Linuxfabrik/lfops/roles/exoscale_vm/README.md

 ##### exoscale_vm__service_offering

-The Exoscale template for the instance.
+The Exoscale service offering.
+This defines the amount of CPU cores, RAM and disk space.
 The possible options can be obtained using `exo compute instance-type list --verbose`.
 Note that these changes will only be applied to stopped instances.

 Example:
 ```yaml